 When it comes to human babies, we go to great lengths to safeguard our homes, making it completely baby-proof.
 And we should be doing the same with our fur babies.
 While we cat owners do our best to hide little dangers like rubber bands and cleaning supplies, what you may not realize could be hazardous to your cat's health are the various plants you have lying around the home.

-There are over 700 varieties of plants that can be harmful to your cat if ingested.
-Most are exotic plants that pose little danger to your domesticated kitty, but some common household plants can be dangerous as well.
-Tina Wismer, veterinarian and medical director of the ASPCA Animal Poison Control Center, there are 12 common plants and flowers that are particularly poisonous to your cat.
+It's true: There are over 700 varieties of plants that can be harmful to your cat if ingested, including common household plants.
+According to Tina Wismer, veterinarian and medical director of the ASPCA Animal Poison Control Center, there are 12 common plants and flowers that are particularly poisonous to your cat.
 Wismer suggests if you suspect your cat has eaten any part of the plants listed below, whether or not it’s showing symptoms, call your vet immediately.

 Just one bite of a leaf or the flower’s pollen could cause lethargy and vomiting within one hour of consumption.
 If left untreated, your cat could go into kidney failure.
 The pollen alone can be lethal to your feline friend.

 The poisonous part of these indoor and outdoor plants are the microscopic needle-like barbs on their stems and leaves.
 If bitten, they cause inflammation in the mouth and gums and result in excessive drooling and vomiting.

 You can take care of the symptoms yourself by giving your cat calcium in the form of milk, yogurt, sour cream or ice cream.
 In rare cases, the swelling could inhibit breathing, so keep an eye on your pet for 48 hours.